pukkandan/yt-dlp-dev/README.md

-    --write-pages                   Write downloaded intermediary pages to files in the current directory to debug problems --print-traffic                 Display sent and read HTTP traffic
+    --write-pages                   Write downloaded intermediary pages to files in the current directory to debug problems --print-traffic                 Display sent and read HTTP traffic -C, --call-home                 Check for new version without updating --no-call-home                  Check for new version only with -U (default)

 ## Workarounds:
     --encoding ENCODING             Force the specified encoding (experimental)